by nocodebdd

 Even one failing scenario during the execution of a full set of automated tests can dramatically slow down the process and reduce testing effectiveness.
 It might be more irritating when the failure results from a transient problem, such as a network outage, because the scenario might succeed if it were run again.

 Retrying failed scenarios ensures that the test results accurately represent the behaviour of the application being tested and lowers the frequency of false negatives.
-As result, test results are more accurate and it is less frustrating to not have to run the full test suite again because of single scenario that failed due to network blip.
+As a result, test results are more accurate and it is less frustrating to not have to run the full test suite again because of a single scenario that failed due to network blip.

 How NoCodeBDD implements Retry Capability